mweel1/usa_high_level/grants/personal-profile/index.md

 Once a personal profile is setup and a user is logged into the operating system, different business profiles can be attached to the operating system.
 This is done by entering the business URL.
 If the personal profile exists in the business personal profiles category an confirmation request is sent to the personal profile to acknowledge the association of the business and the personal profile.

-# Sizing Information

-Standards will be create to receive scans of the entire body, where the marketplace and can use it to manufacture and sell goods.

 # Security

 The personal profile will be encrypted with a passphrase and an e-mail address where it can be recovered or changed.

+## Data Points

-# Government Id
+# Birth Certificate

-When adding a government Id.
-The front and back picture must be taken, where the government id will be used to verify the user with a video, and out of pocket questions.

-When presenting the id in public, attendants have 2 options, the citizen can show their ID's image where an animated government seal will surround the ID, or the bar code can be scanned on the back of the ID for further verification.

-Government seals can only be shown when presenting their respective document.
-Under no circumstances will the operating system allow this framed image to be shown, or created on the operating system unless it comes directly from a personal profile.

-If this impacts Plaid's business enough we will acuire it.
+Depending on the jurisdiction all birth certificates will be stored with them like they to do, this is typically the state.
+However, when they do create those birth certificates a copy will also be provided to your personal profile so you will have it for your records and it can be used in the market place.

-# Passport
+# Sizing Information

-If a user is not a citizen of the United States they can upload a passport where its verified along with creating an [express visa account](/express-visa/).
+Standards will be create to receive scans of the entire body, where the marketplace and can use it to manufacture and sell goods

 # Government OS Services